Everyone has different facial features, body types, and coloring. There are also differences in female external genitalia, known as the vulva.

 Surgery is a big step and not always necessary for labial hypertrophy.
 Follow these tips to minimize irritation:

-- When bathing or showering, use only mild soap that contains no coloring, scents, or chemicals.
+- When bathing or showering, use only mild soap that contains no coloring, scents, or chemicals, and make sure to rinse thoroughly with water.

 - Avoid wearing underwear that rubs your labia or is too tight.
 Choose loose-fitting, breathable materials, such as cotton.